 • Identify the cities, regions, and/or countries the speaker will target for sales

 • If applicable, address plans for growth by adding new speakers

 • Identify competitors and what differentiates the speaker from others

 • Develop a five-year projected financial plan that includes projected fees, and travel expenses and other expenses

 Whatever business structure is chosen, investors will assess the new enterprise based on its ability to achieve profitability within a reasonable period of times.
 If no investors are needed at startup, it is still important to develop a solid business plan.
 The speaker business plan is a guide for decision-making to keep the business on-mission.

-OGS Capital professionals help entrepreneurs get their businesses up and running by sharing industry expertise and knowledge during business plan development.
+OGS Capital professional business plan writers help entrepreneurs get their businesses up and running by sharing industry expertise and knowledge during business plan development.
 If it is time to pursue business goals, complete and submit the short online contact form.